Published on June 20th, 2015 | by Pro Wrestling Stories0

 I’ve also used Meng to my advantage when I had to inform a few guys that they would be losing an upcoming match.
 When the wrestlers became upset and told me they refused to do the job, I told them that, instead of arguing, I would just go get Meng and have him take care of the situation.
 The guys immediately agreed to lose their matches if I promised not to go get Meng.”

-Kevin Sullivan was a wrestler/booker in WCW and traveled with Meng quite often when they were on the road.
+Kevin Sullivan was a wrestler/booker in WCW and they traveled together quite often when they were on the road.
 He told a story to WWE Classics about the time the duo went to a tavern to grab a few beers before heading to their hotel.
-According to Sullivan, it was obvious that he and Meng weren’t locals, so when they walked into the bar, a guy playing pool called Meng a horrible, derogatory word.
+According to Sullivan, it was obvious that they weren’t locals, so when they walked into the bar, a guy playing pool called Meng a horrible, derogatory word.

 “The next thing I know is that Meng goozles the guy like Mr. Spock,” Sullivan said.
 “It was fast and furious.
 He then grabbed another guy who tried to get involved and knocked him unconscious.”